parikhas/Bacterial-Genome-Annotation/README.md

 output_dir: "path/to/output/directory"
 sample_name: "your_sample_name"

-2. Prepare Your Data
+2. Prepare Your Data:

 Place your FASTQ file in the input directory with the naming format:
 <input_dir>/<sample_name>.fastq

-3. Run the Pipeline
+3. Run the Pipeline:

 snakemake --cores all --use-conda --conda-frontend conda